 We provide a diverse range of knowledge and skills in which all children of all ages and abilities will capture within their own individual sketchbooks.
 Our sketchbooks travel with the children from year group to year group as they advance through the school.
 This provides children with an individual reminder of the progress they have made throughout their years at St Richards CE First School and is a personal keepsake of their own creativity, imagination and enthusiasm for the subject.

-The national curriculum for art and design aims to ensure that all pupils:
+The national curriculum for art aims to ensure that all pupils:

 Pupils in Key Stage 1 are taught to:

 Pupils in Key Stage 2 are encouraged to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.

 Pupils are taught:

 As of March 2023, we have just become and Arts Award Centre which is part of Trinity College London.
 We are looking forward to teaching and awarding the children the Discover and Explore Arts Awards.